egrizzell/DutchAnalyzer/README.md

 You may freely use and adapt this project for non-commercial research and educational purposes, provided you give attribution and share any derivatives under the same license.

+## Contributing
+If you are interested in contributing please send me a message on github